 a set of knowledge-based questions created by the user OR;

 a set of knowledge-based questions selected by the user from a service-generated list of at least seven questions.
-Note – null or empty answers in either case above shall not be permitted.
+Null or empty answers in either case above shall not be permitted.

 For a look-up token, apply a rule-set such that there shall be a minimum of 20 bits of entropy in the secret phrase(s);